Referendums (Scotland and Wales) Act 1997: The Act

 The Act legislated for the holding of non-binding referendums to be held on 11 September 1997 in Scotland on whether there should be a democratically elected Scottish Parliament with tax varying powers and on 18 September 1997 in Wales on whether there should be a democratically elected Welsh Assembly and gave powers to both the Secretary of State for Scotland and the Secretary of State for Wales to enable the referendums to take place and gave them both the power to appoint Chief Counting Officers to oversee the referendums.
+The legislation limits the ability of courts to question the results announced by counting officers.

 Franchise

 The right to vote in the referendums in both Scotland and Wales applied to residents who were British, Irish and Commonwealth citizens as well as those who were entitled to vote in all local government elections including all resident EU citizens.
 Members of the House of Lords from both Scotland and Wales were also able to vote in the referendums.
 The minimum age for voters in both referendums was 18 years with polling stations open from 07:00 to 22:00 BST.
 In total almost 6.2 million people would be eligible to vote across Scotland and Wales combined in the referendums.